cloudberrydb/cloudberrydb/src/tools/vagrant/README.md

 attach 25486
 ```
 Of course, you can change which function you want to break into, and change
-whether you want to debug the master or the segment processes.
+whether you want to debug the coordinator or the segment processes.
 Happy hacking!

 ##4: GPDB without GPORCA
 If you want to run GPDB without the GPORCA query optimizer, run `vagrant up gpdb-without-gporca`.